taboola/taboola-android-js/README.md

 </script>
 ```

-**'pass-app-page-id-here'**: pass the internal app representation of the page (needed if you're widget is showing organic content. otherwise, you can use 'auto'.
+**'pass-app-page-id-here'**: pass the internal app representation of the page (needed if you're widget is showing organic content. otherwise, you can use 'auto').

 **'pass-url-here'**: pass the canonical url (web representation) of the app page - this is needed for us to crawl the page to get contextual and meta data